Salt Lake City: Cycling

 In April 2013, Salt Lake City launched a bike share program known as GREENbike.
 The program allows users to pay $5 per day to access bicycles, with the option of purchasing a weekly or annual pass.
 The program launched with ten stations in the downtown core.
 By October 2014, the number of stations had expanded to 20.
 In addition to the bike-sharing program, eighty businesses in the city participate in the Bicycle Benefits program, which provides discounts to customers who arrive by bicycle.
 The city is also home to the Salt Lake City Bicycle Collective.

 As a result of this increasing support, Salt Lake City's on-road bikeway network has grown to encompass 200 lane miles.
 In July 2014, the city began construction of a protected bicycle lane on a 1.35 mi segment of 300 South between 300 West and 600 East.
 The project received significant opposition from business owners and residents along the route because of concerns about the 30% reduction in car parking spaces and disruptions resulting from construction.
 The construction proceeded in stages, with the last stage completed in October 2014.
 The performance of the protected bicycle lane (specifically, its role in encouraging more bicycle ridership) will influence future plans for making the city more bicycle-friendly.

 One example of the city's cycling and walking routes is the loop around City Creek Canyon on Bonneville Boulevard.
 The city has designated the road as one lane only (one-way) for motor vehicles, turning the other lane over to two-way cyclists and pedestrians.
 From the last Monday in May to the last weekend in September, City Creek Canyon Road itself is closed to motor vehicles on odd-numbered days, while bicycles are prohibited on even-numbered days and holidays.
 Bicycles are allowed every day for the rest of the year.

+Utilities

+Water

+Salt Lake City derives most of its water from local Wasatch Mountain snowpack, the rest coming from groundwater.
+The primary water provider is the Salt Lake City Department of Public Utilities, which was established in 1876, making it the oldest retail water provider in the West.

+Energy

+The primary electricity provider in Salt Lake City, and Utah as a whole, is Rocky Mountain Power.
+Natural gas is provided by Dominion Energy.